micmejia/bible-dump/AMPC/Revelation/Rev 1.md

 ###### 11

-Saying, _I am the Alpha and the Omega, the First and the Last_.
-Write promptly what you see (your vision) in a book and send it to the seven churches _which are in Asia_--to Ephesus and to Smyrna and to Pergamum and to Thyatira and to Sardis and to Philadelphia and to Laodicea.
+Saying, I am the Alpha and the Omega, the First and the Last.
+Write promptly what you see (your vision) in a book and send it to the seven churches which are in Asia--to Ephesus and to Smyrna and to Pergamum and to Thyatira and to Sardis and to Philadelphia and to Laodicea.

 ###### 12